35 Self-help Solutions To Help You Stop Examination Malpractice As A Student

 - Have enough sleep before class.

-- Try participating in class discussion to get you invested in the happenings so that even when your focus tries slipping off, the discussion group can draw back your attention.
+- Try participating in class discussions to get you invested in the happenings so that even when your focus tries slipping off, the discussion group can draw back your attention.

 - Drink cold water from time to time in class to rejuvenate you.